 Avvo Client’s Choice Award (2020)

 Atlanta Legal Aid Pro Bono Star (2019, 2020, 2021)

-Laura grew up in Winston-Salem, North Carolina and currently resides in Atlanta with her husband and 3-year-old son.
+Laura grew up in Winston-Salem, North Carolina and currently resides in Atlanta.
 Laura enjoys adventures with her toddler, tending to her house plants, attending live music, and being outside.

 Deep Dive into the Child Support Guidelines, Atlanta Bar Association Family Law Section (March 2023)

 Cross Examinations of Guardian Ad Litems, Atlanta Volunteer Lawyers Program GAL Training (Fall 2022 and Spring 2023)

 Case Law Update, Atlanta Bar Association Family Law Section (March 2020 and March 2022)

 Gender-Affirming Name Change and Birth Certificate Amendments (March 2020)